 Accommodations and Costs

 Housing is provided at $17 USD per person per day and includes Wi-Fi, hot showers, shared bath, and shared kitchen.
 For stays less than 30 days, we must charge a Costa Rican tax for temporary accommodation which is an additional $3.00 USD per day.
 Food costs and cooking are the responsibility of the individual volunteer/researcher, most of whom can eat a basic, mostly vegetarian diet for around $5 USD per day.
 Most people stay in shared rooms, although some private rooms with queen beds may be available (subject to current occupancy) for an additional fee.
 Housing fees are paid one month in advance to the Cloudbridge Manager.
+In 2023 we will be raising our rates to the following: $18 USD per day for stays 12 weeks and over, $20 per day for stays of between 4 to 12 weeks and $24 USD for stays of under 4 weeks.

 A $200 “good faith” fee is required prior to being accepted as a volunteer or researcher.
 This fee will be credited toward your accommodation fees for the last 2 weeks of your stay.
 The fee is payable through the Donate page.